yebigithub/ARC_cluster/README.md

 	- In the first time, singularity will not be there.
 So we will use step3-4 to load it.
 ### Step3
 3. module spider singularity
-	to find the specific version of singularity
+	- to find the specific version of singularity
 ### Step4
 4. Run "module load containers/singularity/3.8.5"
-	Then “module list” to see if singularity is there or not.
+	- Then “module list” to see if singularity is there or not.
 ### Step5
 5. nano run_R.sh as following.
+	- To create your own sh file.
+This will be used for cluster terminal to run your R script.
 ## Sample slurm file
 - This file will let cluster system know how much resource you plan to use for running your code.
 - Adjust N, n, t, A, according to your own use.